moebiusmania/atmmi-info-ui/README.md

 ## Development

-Build the deployable package:
+Build the project:

 ```
 $ npm run build
 ```

-the files will be available in the `/dist` folder.
+the result will be available in the `/output` folder and can be deployed on any Node.js hosting.

+[Vercel](https://vercel.com/) is the most common and easy to use solution for this scope, and its the one that I'm actually using to deploy this application.

 ## License